-If you’ve booked a shipment that will be picked up at your residence and delivered to another residence, you will likely be disappointed if the carrier fails to pick up your freight on the appointed afternoon.
+If you’ve booked a shipment that will be picked up at a residential location and delivered to another residential location, you will likely be disappointed to learn the carrier failed to pick up your freight on the appointed afternoon.

 In many cases this happens because the carrier gets a late booking from a commercial shipper, and commercial shippers always have priority over residential shippers.
 Why?
 Because freight shipping was started and has evolved as a commercial enterprise.
-When necessary, residential shipments take a back seat to commercial.
+When necessary, residential shipments take a back seat to commercial shipments.